buntec/nix-config/README.md

 ### Notes:

-On a Thinkpad X1 you might have to remove the line
+On a ThinkPad X1 you might have to remove the line

 ```
 hardware.video.hidpi.enable = lib.mkDefault true;